flipacholas/Architecture-of-consoles/articles/game-boy-advance.md

 Games are mostly written in C with critical sections in assembly (ARM and Thumb) to save cycles.
 Nintendo provided a SDK with libraries and compilers.
 BIOS calls were available to simplify I/O access and reduce cartridge size.

+The new medium of games is a small cartridge called **GamePak**

+#### Accessing cartridge data

+While the ARM7 has a 32-bit address bus, there are only 24 address lines connected to the cartridge.
+This should mean that up to 16 MB can be accessed on the cartridge without needing a mapper, however, the official docs state that **32 MB of cartridge data are mapped in memory**.
+So what's happening here?
+The truth is, the Gamepak uses **25-bit addresses** (which explains that 32 MB block), although, its bottommost bit is fixed at zero, so the only 24 remaining bits are set.
+This is how Gamepak addressing works.

+Now, does this mean that data located at odd addresses (with its least significant bit at '1') will be inaccessible?
+No, because the data bus is 16-bit: For every transfer, the CPU/DMA will fetch the located byte plus the next one, allowing to read both even and odd addresses.
+As you can see, this is just another work of engineering that makes full use of hardware capabilities while reducing costs.

 #### Cartridge space

-While the ARM7 has a 32-bit address bus, there are only 24 address lines connected to the cartridge (called a **Game Pak**).
-With the bottommost bit fixed at zero, this forms a 25-bit address, meaning games can hold up to 32 MB without needing a mapper.

 In order to hold saves, Game Paks could either include:
 - **SRAM**: These need a battery to keep its content and can size up to 64 KB.
 It's accessed through the GBA's memory map.